 Shopping and Souvenirs

-Before leaving the city, we did spend a little time poking around shops, as the prices seem to be more affordable than London overall, especially for Christmas presents.
-We were able to pick up some real lambswool scarfs and blanket throws at a steal when buying together, as many of the shops run specials for winter wear and accessories in traditional tartan patterns.
+Before leaving the city, we did spend a little time poking around shops.
+Prices seem to be more affordable than London overall, especially for Christmas presents.
+We were able to pick up some real lambswool scarfs and blanket throws at a steal when buying together.
+Many of the shops run specials for winter wear and accessories in traditional tartan patterns.
 Besides souvenir and curiosity stores, there’s also the normal large department stores and several artisan stands at the holiday festival to check out too.

-On the drive back out of Edinburgh, we managed to explore one of the nicest rest stops I’ve seen in the UK, called the Tebay Services, just off the M6 between the Lake District and Yorkshire Dales.
-There we had a big fish and chips lunch, then grabbed some more stocking stuffers, including locally make chocolate bars and shortbread.
+On the drive back out of Edinburgh, we managed to explore one of the nicest rest stops I’ve seen in the UK.
+Called the Tebay Services, it’s just off the M6 between the Lake District and Yorkshire Dales.
+There, we had a big fish and chips lunch, then grabbed some more stocking stuffers, including locally make chocolate bars and shortbread.